 Live Green Challenge

-Centennial's Live Green Challenge is an exciting initiative to continue our efforts in making the world a little greener, every day.
+Centennial's Live Green Challenge is our initiative to continueto make the world a little greener every day.

 We challenge staff, students, faculty, alumni, and the entire extended Centennial family to film or take a photo of yourself participating in one of our 50 Habits of a Green Centennial and post it to Instagram, Twitter or Facebook using #Amazing50.
-But in order to keep the green alive, remember to tell us who you challenge next!
+In order to keep the green alive, remember to tell us who you challenge next.